-- All children, staff and visitors have the right to feel safe at all times at school. - Townley School and Pre-School is an inclusive school.
-All members of the school community should be free from discrimination of any sort.
-Measures to protect children should be set out in the Behaviour and Equality policies. - The school rules should be clearly set out in the Behaviour Policy and displayed around school.
-Governors expect these rules to be consistently applied by all staff. - Governors would like to see a wide range of rewards, consistently and fairly applied in such a way as to encourage and reward good behaviour around school. - Sanctions for unacceptable/poor behaviour should be known and understood by all staff and pupils and consistently applied. - It is recognised that the use of rewards and sanctions must have regard to the individual situation and the individual student and the Head teacher is expected to use her discretion in their use.
-Sanctions should however be applied fairly, consistently, proportionally and reasonably, taking into account SEND, disability and the needs of vulnerable children, and offering support as necessary. - The Governors strongly feel, that exclusions, particularly those that are permanent, must only be used as the very last resort. - The Governors expect pupils and parents to cooperate to maintain an orderly climate for learning. - The Governors wish to emphasise that violence, threatening behaviour or abuse by pupils or parents towards the school's staff will not be tolerated.
-If a parent does not conduct himself/herself properly, the school may ban them from the school premises and, if the parent continues to cause disturbance, he or she may be liable to prosecution. - The Governors expect the Head teacher to include guidance on the use of reasonable force, within the Behaviour Policy.
+• All children, staff and visitors have the right to feel safe at all times at school.

+- Townley School and Pre-School is an inclusive school.
+All members of the school community should be free from discrimination of any sort. - Townley School is a restorative school. - It is recognised that the use of rewards and sanctions must have regard to the individual situation and the individual student and the Head teacher is expected to use her discretion in their use.
+Sanctions should however be applied fairly, consistently, proportionally and reasonably, taking into account SEND, disability and the needs of vulnerable children, and offering support as necessary. - The Governors strongly feel, that exclusions, particularly those that are permanent, must only be used as the very last resort. - The Governors expect pupils and parents to cooperate to maintain an orderly envionment for learning. - The Governors wish to emphasise that violence, threatening behaviour or abuse by pupils or parents towards the school's staff will not be tolerated.
+If a parent does not conduct himself/herself properly, the school may ban them from the school premises and, if the parent continues to cause disturbance, he or she may be liable to prosecution. - Staff are Cambridgeshire Steps trained and believe that all children thrive in a safe, respectful environment surrounded by adults that endeavour to understand their needs.
+As a Church school our approach behaviour is rooted in the key Christian principles of forgiveness and reconciliation; giving each child the opportunity for a fresh start and working with parents to understand the roots and reasons behind difficulties that are displayed.
+We believe that all behaviour is a form of communication.
+Therefore, we have a graduated approach to managing behaviour at our school which will usually be managed within class teams and by the adults that know the child best.
+Senior members of staff will be involved when behaviours become repeatedly difficult or dangerous.